igorplebanczyk/serial-executor/README.md

     <br><br>
 5. Run the executable and optionally add it to the startup folder to have it run on startup

-### Important notes
+## Notes

-* Requires [Go](https://go.dev/doc/install) version 1.22+ to be installed
+* Requires [Go](https://go.dev/doc/install) version `1.22` or higher to be installed
-* Designed specifically for Windows, might work on other operating systems with slight modifications
+* Windows only
 * Since it is designed to run in the background, when the program encounters a fatal error, it will attempt to restart itself every 5 seconds
-* Make sure that the device/program that writes to the serial input is ran first, otherwise "Access Denied" error might appear**
+* Make sure that the device/program that writes to the serial input is ran first, otherwise an `Access Denied` error might appear

-## TODO
-* Add better logging and error handling
-* Add flags to switch the behavior of the program when encountering an error
+* It was designed to solve for a very specific use case of mine, but it is designed to be universal